Emtey/HackerRank/README.md

 # HackerRank
-Code from doing the HackerRank challenges.
+C# Code from doing the HackerRank challenges.